 You can also write in a "worry journal."
 You may ease stress if you jot down your concerns or tomorrow's action items before calling it a night.

 Another way to settle down before bed: Count backward by 3s from 300.
 It can be a helpful distraction when nagging thoughts keep you awake.

 2. Update Your Bed

-Chronic pain can disrupt your sleep.
-If an achy back or hip routinely wakes you up, it's time to take a look at what you're resting on.
-It might be time to:
+It's no secret that pain can disrupt your sleep.
+If an achy back or hip routinely wakes you up, it's time to make some changes to your bed.

-- Get a new mattress.
-"Mattresses lose support with age and use," Breus says.
-He recommends buying a new one at least every 7 years (or more frequently if you have severe back or joint pain).
+Get a new mattress.
+It loses support with age and use.
+Breus recommends buying a new one at least every 7 years.
 Research suggests a more flexible mattress eases back pain better than an ultra-firm one.

 Swap out your pillows.
 Do this once a year.
 Choose a thick one if you're a side sleeper, a flatter one if you like to doze on your belly.

 3. Get the Temperature Just Right

 A too-warm room can have you awake and kicking off the covers at 2 a.m.